OpenPojo/openpojo/README.md

     // See more @com.openpojo.validation.rule.impl
     pojoValidator.addRule(new GetterMustExistRule());
     pojoValidator.addRule(new SetterMustExistRule());
-    //[...
-See more @com.openpojo.validation.rule.impl]
+    pojoValidator.addRule(/* ...
+See com.openpojo.validation.rule.impl for more ...*/);

     // Add Testers to validate behaviour for POJO_PACKAGE pojoValidator.addTester(new SetterTester());
     pojoValidator.addTester(new GetterTester());
-    //[...
-See more @com.openpojo.validation.test.impl]
+    pojoValidator.addRule(/* ...
+See com.openpojo.validation.test.impl for more ...*/);
   }

   @Test